 Second, we need to mention that nowadays the so-called “maintenance-free batteries are taking over which means they are sealed and you can not (and you don’t have to) add any distilled water.

-Can you use tap water in your car battery?
+Can you use tap water in your automobile battery?

 No, you can not.
 Tap water has some minerals which can stick to the plates inside the battery resulting in power loss and decreasing ability to store electricity.

-How do you tell if a car battery is charged?
+How do you tell if a battery is charged?

 There are two simple tests that you can perform in order to be sure your car battery is fully charged.

 The first one is by using a multimeter while the engine is running.
 The battery should be measuring between 13.7 and 14.7 volts.

 The second test you can do in case you don’t have a multimeter is by turning on the lights while the engine is running.
 If they are dim, probably the alternator is not producing enough charge.
 You can also tell that by revving the engine.
 If the lights get brighter while revving, this is a sign you have a problem with the battery or alternator.